 These roasted citrus bowls are a combination of winter fruits, caramelized by the oven, and creamy mascarpone cheese with honey.

-These Roasted Citrus Bowls were inspired by all the pretties that are in season, with vibrant colors and juicy tartness, a refreshing palate awakener in the doldrums of winter.
+These Roasted Citrus Bowls were inspired by all the gorgeous lemons, oranges, grapefruit, tangelos, etc. that are in season.
+Their vibrant colors and juicy tartness are a refreshing palate awakener in the doldrums of winter.

 There’s a lot of delight in the luscious pile of fruit atop that creamy cradle, infused with the soft notes of cardamom and honey.

-Think of the mascarpone as a richer, decadent greek yogurt – a lightly sweet italian cheese that I realized I should be eating more often.
+Think of mascarpone as a richer, decadent greek yogurt – a lightly sweet Italian cheese that I realized I should be eating more often.
 I topped the bowls with crushed pistachios for a little crunch, but any nut would do.

 This is one of those desserts (or brunch treats) that is so effortlessly elegant, especially when entertaining because everything can be made two days ahead, then assemble as needed.